 Here are some tips:

 Look for a lower rate loan.
-While investor rates are usually higher, whatever type of loan you need it's always good to find a more competitive deal.
+Whether you're looking for an owner occupier loan or an investment loan, it's a good idea to shop around to find the best rate.
 Compare home loan rates widely before applying.

 Fixed or variable.
 Regardless of the purpose of the loan, you can get a fixed rate or variable rate home loan.
-Fixed rates mean certainty because your repayments won't change.
-Variable rates are easier to repay faster and tend to have slightly lower rates.
+Fixed rates mean certainty because your repayments won't change for the fixed period.
+Variable rates allow you more flexibility with extra repayments and repaying early.

 Work out what features you need.
 The best mortgage feature is an offset account, which lets you save money in the home loan and pay less interest.
+It can be worth paying a slightly higher interest rate or a monthly fee to get an offset account with your loan.
 Investors and owner-occupiers can take advantage of offset accounts.

 Repayment type.
 You can either choose to make principal-and-interest repayments or interest-only repayments on your loan.
 If you make principal-and-interest repayments, you repay the money you've borrowed plus interest together.
 With an interest-only loan, you don't repay the loan at first.
 Instead you get smaller repayments (just the interest) for a while, and repay it all later.
 Investors often use interest-only loans to minimise their short-term costs while maximising their investor tax benefits.